mir-lab/touchdesigner-summit-2019-external-python/README.md

 ### Windows
 Update pip
 `python -m pip install --user --upgrade pip`

 ### Mac
 Make sure you have pip
 `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
 `python3 get-pip.py`

+Update pip
+`python3 -m pip install --user --upgrade pip`

 ## Installing an External Library
 If you're doing some exploration on your own machine it's often very tempting to use the fast and easy process of installing a library with pip's straightforward installation calls.
 That often looks something like this as a command line operation: